 - French in KS2

 - The Arts – Music, Art and Design Technology

 The children are encouraged to work individually, in a group or as a whole class.
 Co-operative teaching and learning styles are used.
 We believe that a good attitude to work, careful presentation and consistent effort are important for children to achieve their targets.
 We value the importance of parents’ involvement and the impact it has on their child’s learning and endeavour to form close working relationships.

 Click on the link for Age Related Expectations.
 If a child exceeds age related expectations then they are offered opportunities to broaden and extend their skills.

 How are the subjects taught?

-The core subjects Maths and English are taught in the morning.
-Topic is taught in the afternoon.
-Geography and History drive the topic plans and the Arts are used to enhance topics.
+The core subjects Maths and English are taught in the morning, the starting point is more often than not a quality book which links the English and cross curricular work together.
+Science, Geography and History link to the English in the morning but develop scientific and geographical or historical National Curriculum Objectives.
+The Arts are used to enhance cross curricular.
 For example, a topic on Africa might be enhanced with dance, African mask making, or African artwork.
 Children are expected to use and apply their knowledge of the core skills to their work.

 Staff are advised to plan around two trips a year.
 One more expensive trip up to £20.00 and a less expensive trip to support topic work.
 This is to keep costs manageable for the majority of families.

 In order to support your understanding as parents the links below will explain the year group expectations for Maths, Reading, Writing and, Speaking and Listening.
 It also gives you an overview of the way our topic curriculum is planned for KS1 and KS2.
 Each term parents will be informed by letter about the topic covered by the children.